8BlT/8BlT/README.md

 # Whats up

-Hi, I'm 8bit, I'm a 17 year old high school senior, in my free time I like to code and make games.
+Hi, I'm 8bit, I'm a 17 year self taught programmer in my free time I like to code and make games

 Stanford 29'